Qarj/puppeteer-jest-example/README.md

 C:\code\pj-demo>
 ```

-Due to short default time outs, it might not pass until the second time your run it.
+Due to short default time outs, you might need to run a few times before you see it pass.

+The next example increases the time outs.

 ## Turn off headless mode

-Turning off headless tends to make the tests more stable.
+Turning off headless tends to make the tests more stable, and helps debugging.

 ```
 start notepad++ jest-puppeteer.config.js